Student Agenda

 • Not distracting or speaking to the bus driver except in the case of emergency

-• Refraining from inappropriate behavior on the bus, e.g., throwing items, swearing, fighting, or bullying
+• Refraining from inappropriate behaviour on the bus, e.g., throwing items, swearing, fighting, or bullying

 • Not bringing alcohol, drugs or weapons onto the school bus